econ-ark/DynX/docs/model_representation/Heptapod-X.md

-# Heptapod-B
+# Heptapod-X
 > *Mathematical representation and parameter resolution for recursive economic models*
 >

-This document outlines the architecture and functionality of Heptapod-B.
+This document outlines the architecture and functionality of Heptapod-X.

 Heptapod-B is an ***embarrassingly vectorized*** model representation for functional operations.
 It directly uses NumPy's existing vectorized operations and adds minimal extra syntax to represent: